![]() |

 c.1855.

-Collection of the Winterthur Museum, Library and Garden,
+Winterthur Museum, Library and Garden, Winterthur, DE.

 One